kearch/kearch/README.md

 kearch is a distributed search engine.
 You can set up your own search engine using kearch and connect your search engine to another search engine.

+You can accerss our search engine from [https://kearch.info](https://kearch.info).

 There are two types of search engines in kearch.
 One is **specialist search engine** and another is **meta search engine**.
 A **specialist search engine** is a specialized search engine for a topic.
 For example, a search engine for history, programming language ... anything you want.

 On the other side, a **meta search engine** is used for connecting specialized search engines.
 You can conect any specialist search engines using a meta search engine.
 For example, you can get search engine about some programming languages when you connect specialized search engines about Lisp, Haskell, C#, etc..